Eigenvalues of the Kohn Laplacian and deformations of pseudohermitian structures on CR manifolds: Introduction

 In recent years, there is much effort devoted to the study of the first positive eigenvalue $\lambda_1$ of the Kohn Laplacian.
 In particular, estimates for $\lambda_1$ have been studied extensively, see \cite{LSW,DLL,LS18} and the references therein.
-In the present paper, we consider, for each $k\geq 1$, the $k$-th eigenvalue $\lambda_k(\theta) = \lambda_k(\Box_b^{\theta})$ as a functional on the space of positive pseudohermitian structures $\mathcal{P}_+: = \{e^u\theta \colon u \in C^{\infty}(M) \}$ and study its behavior under the deformations of the pseudohermitian structures.
+In the present paper, we consider, for each $k\geq 1$, the $k$-th eigenvalue $\lambda_k(\theta) = \lambda_k(\Box_b^{\theta})$ as a functional on the space of positive pseudohermitian structures $\mathcal{P}_+: = \{e^u\theta \colon u \in C^{\infty}(M) \}$ and study its behavior under deformations of the pseudohermitian structures.
 This study is motivated by previous work about spectral theory in Riemannian and CR geometries; see e.g. \cite{AhSa,ADS,ADS2}.

-The first result of this paper establishes the continuity of the eigenvalue functionals with respect to deformations of the contact forms.
-Precisely, fix a reference structure $\theta_0$ and consider the $C^1$ distance on $\mathcal{P}_{+}$ given by
+The first result of this paper establishes the continuity of eigenvalue functionals with respect to deformations of the contact forms.
+Precisely, fix a reference structure $\theta_0$ on $\mathcal{P}_{+}$ and consider the $C^1$-distance on $\mathcal{P}_{+}$ given by